jadjoubran/javascript-blog/src/posts/javascript-foreach-the-complete-guide.md

 There are also other array methods that work similarly, like the **.map** but that's for another article.

-## Using the index
+## Using the index in the forEach

 You can also access the **index** of every item of an array inside the callback passed to forEach.

 ```javascript
 const apps = ["Calculator", "Messaging", "Clock"];